thesowah/redcup/README.md

-redcup
+RedCup
 ======
 This is a Jekyll Theme.
-Rasmus Andersson's Theme was used as a base framework for redcup.
+Rasmus Andersson's blog was used as a base framework for RedCup.
 Check it out [here](http://nadjetey.github.io/redcup/)

+I would love to hear from you.
+Just say [hi](https://twitter.com/_nadjetey).

 ## Screenshots